silentgameplays/Simple-Arch-Linux-Setup/README.md

 * localectl set-locale LANG=en_US.UTF-8
 * locale-gen

-# For specific settings you can also use the uncomment the required locales method by editing the locale file itself
+# or a proper way to do it is to find this line en_US.UTF-8 in locale.gen file and uncomment it:

 * nano /etc/locale.gen
 * locale-gen
+# For specific settings you can also use the uncomment the required locales method by editing the locale file itself
 # To change or add settings to the generated locale file
 # As root: